 Basic Courses - Courses that individual Kingsborough departments feel are essential for college students so that they may learn the fundamental and basic concepts of a discipline.
 Basic courses are designated by a "+".
 Some basic courses require prerequisite courses or departmental permission.
 This is indicated within the course description.

 Bursar - The Bursar's Office handles tuition payments, check distribution, and parking permits within Kingsborough Community College.

-Change of Curriculum - Prior to filing for a Change of Curriculum, a student must consult a counselor so that all implications may be explored and made clear to them and to learn when the change will be effective.
-If the student then feels that it wise to change majors, he or she must obtain a “Change of Curriculum” form in the registrar’s office.
+Change of Curriculum - Prior to filing for a Change of Curriculum, a student must consult an academic advisor so that all implications may be explored and made clear to them and to learn when the change will be effective.
+If the student then feels that it wise to change majors, he or she must obtain a "Change of Curriculum" form in the registrar's office room A-101.
 The College reserves the right to limit admission to any curriculum.
-There are special requirements for changing to the NURSING, EARLY CHILDHOOD EDUCATION, and MENTAL HEALTH curricula.
-Please see the appropriate departments or counselors for details.
+There are special requirements for changing to the

 Co-requisite - A course or a skill level that you must have successfully completed at the same time as another course.
 Check the college catalog or current Schedule of Classes to determine any prerequisite requirements.